Saab 9-5: Second generation (YS3G, 2010–2012)

-A next generation 9-5 built on the Global Epsilon platform was presented at the Frankfurt International Auto Show in September 2009.
+The second generation 9-5, built on the Global Epsilon platform was presented at the Frankfurt International Auto Show in September 2009.
 The vehicle had its North American debut in October 2009 at the South Florida Auto Show in Miami.

-On November 24, 2009, the first pre-series Saab 9-5 of the new generation rolled off the Trollhättan production line.
+On November 24, 2009, the first pre-production second generation 9-5 rolled off the Trollhättan production line.

-With the announcement of the sale of Saab to Spyker on January 26, 2010, the new generation Saab 9-5 was taken into production at the Saab plant in Trollhättan.
-Full production began in April 2010, with the cars appearing in dealerships on June 19.
-Saab introduced a wagon variant of the new 9–5, dubbed "SportCombi," at the 2011 Geneva Motor Show.
+With the announcement of the sale of Saab to Spyker on January 26, 2010, the new generation Saab 9-5 was put into production at the Saab plant in Trollhättan.
+Full-scale production began in April 2010, with the cars appearing in dealerships on June 19, 2010.
+Saab introduced a wagon variant of the new 9-5, dubbed "SportCombi," at the 2011 Geneva Motor Show.
 The Saab 9-5 Sedan 2.8 V6 Turbo was named Car of the Year in Singapore by "Wheels Asia".